Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 How are the data collected?

-It is not necessary for the maternity services to collect any additional clinical data specifically for the clinical audit as we make use of data which are already collected routinely as part of women’s and babies’ care.
+It is not necessary for the maternity services to collect any additional data specifically for the clinical audit as we make use of data which are already collected routinely.
+The data used for each country are detailed below, and you can find further information in the NMPA data flow diagram.

-• For England, data for 2017/18 births onwards will come from the Maternity Services Data Set (MSDS), with the MSDS data supplied directly to the NMPA by NHS England.
+- For England, data for 2017/18 births onwards comes from the Maternity Services Data Set (MSDS), with the MSDS data supplied directly to the NMPA by NHS England.
 For 2015/16 and 2016/17, English trusts provided a data extract from their local maternity record system directly to the NMPA.

-• For Wales, the NHS Wales Informatics Service (NWIS) supplies the NMPA with data from the Maternity Indicators data set (MIds), linked to the Patient Episode Database for Wales (PEDW).
+- For Wales, the Digital Health and Care Wales (DCHW) supplies the NMPA with data from the Maternity Indicators data set (MIds), linked to the Patient Episode Database for Wales (PEDW).

-• For Scotland, the Information Services Division (ISD Scotland) provides data from the Scottish Birth Record (SBR) and Scottish Morbidity Record (SMR02) datasets.
+- For Scotland, the Public Health Scotland (PHS) provides data from the Scottish Birth Record (SBR) and Scottish Morbidity Record (SMR02) datasets.

 As part of the audit, organisational surveys of NHS Trusts and Health Boards were conducted in 2017 and 2019.
-The organisational surveys collect information on service delivery and the organisation of maternity care and contribute to a better understanding of the care provided to pregnant women.
+The organisational surveys collect information on service delivery and the organisation of maternity care and contribute to a better understanding of the care provided.

-How were the measures for the report selected?
+How were the measures for the clinical audit selected?

 The selection of measures was guided by a panel of clinical and academic experts, including obstetricians, midwives, statisticians and health service researchers, as well as the NMPA Women and Families Involvement Group and organisations representing maternity and neonatal service users.